Luissalazarsalinas/Trading-Bot/README.md

 Data preprocessing stets:
  - Transform the data from json format to a dataframe format
  - Create datetime index
+ - Stored the data into a PostGres Database

 #### Text data